‘Alita’ leads a slow Presidents Day box office weekend

-LOS ANGELES (AP) — The sci-fi fantasy “Alita: Battle Angel” has topped the charts in its first weekend in theaters, but it is leading one of the slowest Presidents Day weekends at the box office in years and has a ways to go to make up its costly production budget.
+LOS ANGELES (AP) — The sci-fi fantasy “Alita: Battle Angel” topped the charts and beat out a number of newcomers including the meta romantic comedy “Isn’t It Romantic” and the horror sequel “Happy Death Day 2U” in its first weekend in theaters, but it is a victory with a few caveats.
+It’s leading the slowest Presidents Day weekend at the box office in almost 20 years and has a ways to go to make up its costly budget.

-20th Century Fox says Sunday that the James Cameron-produced film earned an estimated $27.8 million over the weekend against a reported $170 million budget.
+20th Century Fox said Sunday that the James Cameron-produced film earned an estimated $27.8 million over the weekend against a reported $170 million budget, which includes cost-saving tax incentives and rebates.
+It’s made $36.5 million total since its debut Thursday.

-In second place, “The LEGO Movie 2: The Second Part,” fell 38 percent with $21.2 million.
-Warner Bros. also has the No. 3 movie with the meta romantic comedy “Isn’t It Romantic,” which debuted to $14.2 million.
+Robert Rodriguez directed the future-set film starring Rosa Salazar as a cyborg with no memory of her past.
+Critics were mixed on the results, and it’s become just the latest pricey and ambitious non-Star Wars, non-Marvel or DC sci-fi film to do less-than-stellar business at the box office, the last being the Peter Jackson-produced “Mortal Engines.”

-“What Men Want” landed in fourth with $10.9 million and the sequel to “Happy Death Day” opened in fifth with $9.8 million.
+It is quite a tumble (56.4 percent) from last year’s record Presidents Day box office when “Black Panther” grossed $202 million over the three-day weekend and propelled the industry total to $286.6 million.
+The weekend has in recent years been host to the openings of high earners from “Deadpool” to “Fifty Shades of Grey.”
+This year, total weekend earnings amount to only $125 million.

 Most Read Entertainment Stories